Travel

 ART

-• Maintain hours of medicines (e.g. 23.00 local time) when switching time zones, shortening the interval to the next dose when flying east
+• If possible, maintain hours of medicines (e.g., 23.00 local time) when switching time zones, shortening the interval to the next dose when flying east

 Acknowledge increased susceptibility